 - Share and congratulate new clients

-- Use ads to boost posts with listings that you want to reach a larger audience
+- Use Facebook ads to boost posts with listings that you want to reach a larger audience

 Sometimes overlooked, email marketing is another way to keep in contact with past, current, and prospective clients.
-If you’re tracking leads from your website, social media, or other channels, sending out helpful emails is a great method of building relationships with them.
-Not only that, but it also puts your knowledge and authority in the space on display, and makes people more likely to convert.
-Our comprehensive guide on email marketing for brokers not only includes how you can get started and track performance, but also some free email templates that you can start using today.
+Other marketing strategies are better for lead generation.
+However, if you’re tracking leads from your website, social media, or other channels, sending out helpful emails is a great method of building relationships with them and for re-engaging past clients.
+Not only that, but it also puts your knowledge and authority in the space on display and makes people more likely to convert.
+Our comprehensive guide on email marketing for brokers includes how you can get started and track performance, as well as some free email templates that you can start using today.

-Often a section of your website, content creation is yet another way to build your authority and share your expertise with others.
+Content creation is yet another of many mortgage marketing strategies to help build your authority, share your expertise with others, and bring in more leads.
 One of the most proven ways to accomplish this is through a blog, like the one you’re reading right now.
 It can expand your reach beyond people who know your business name by appearing in searches for common problems or questions.
-It also serves to get your foot in the door with people who might be looking for brokerage services in the future.
+It also serves to get your foot in the door with potential clients who might be looking for mortgage brokers in the future.
 By helping people find information at the top of the marketing funnel, it makes them more likely to stick with you as they move down the funnel and closer to making a purchase.
 However, a blog isn’t the only way to go about content marketing, and we cover several different options, as well as how brokers use them, here.

 Your brand is only as good as its reputation, and it’s important to keep in mind that you might not always have control over that reputation.
 Review sites like Google and Yelp give anyone who’s interested information about how valuable your services are, how you treat clients, whether you know what you’re talking about, and more.
 While you can’t control the reviews, you can make sure that you minimize bad reviews with outstanding service and encourage reviews from those who have had good experiences with you.

 Another aspect of your reputation is word of mouth, which can also be an incredibly effective marketing tool.
 While all of the marketing tactics we’ve discussed have been digital, people still trust those that they know more than online ads or emails.
 In fact, according to OutboundEngine, 75% of a real estate agent’s business comes from word of mouth and referrals.
+A mortgage broker is in a similar boat.
 By asking for — or incentivizing — referrals from both current and past clients, you can quickly grow your real estate business and reputation.
 Some examples of ways to go about this include: